FriendsOfEpub/blitz-tasks/README.md

 ## Usage

-Put your files in `input` (you can safely put entire folders e.g. unzipped epub).
+Put your files in `input` (you can safely add entire folders e.g. unzipped epub).

 Make a custom/modify the existing config file then: